 Here are some of my favorite farro recipes from around the internet.

-Here are some items you'll need to make this recipe.
 As an Amazon Associate, I earn from qualifying orders, at no cost to you.
 Thanks for supporting The Incredible Bulks!

 I hope that farro turns out great.
 Let me know what your favorite way to use it is!
 I'm always looking for more ways to eat this tasty whole grain.

 - Bring a pot of water to a boil on the stove over high heat.
 Just like pasta, farro doesn't require a certain amount of water, so just fill the pot up at least 3 cups of water.
 You'll want enough to cover all the grains.

 - Rinse your farro under cold water.
 This removes any dust or extra starch that has settled on the grains in storage.
 Add rinsed farro to the boiling water, and turn the heat down to a gentle boil.
 You do not need to cover the pot.

 - Let the farro boil for 15-20 minutes.* The grains will always be a little chewy,, but are done when they are mostly tender.